hapax/hapax.github.io/assets/simple-physics.md

 All the calculations can be done using high-school algebra on the back of a napkin.
 No calculus required!
 Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in some of Einstein's insights on atomic motion.
+(As a little tribute to my city of residence, Vancouver, there is also a running theme of *rain*.)

 Hackery is not just about excellence and creativity for their own sake, but has clear pedagogical implications.